open-oni/plugin_featured_content/README.md

 )
 ```

-Unfortunately, at this time, you need to hand enter the pages that you would like to appear as featured.
-If you enter more pages than your max NUMBER, then only that many will be selected at random from your featured set.
-You can get the information like lccn, date, edition, and sequence from the URL for an individual page.
+You must hand enter the pages that you would like to appear as featured.
+If you enter more pages than your max NUMBER, then a subset will be selected randomly (each day) from your featured set.
+You can get the information for lccn, date, edition, and sequence from the URL for an individual page.

 `http://newspapers.uni.edu/lccn/sn83045350/1878-01-03/ed-1/seq-1/`